The Gaultier Community-Engaged Teaching Fellowship

-The Gaultier Community-Engaged Teaching Fellowship is sponsored by the Office of the Provost and Center for Community-Engaged Teaching and Research.
+The Gaultier Community-Engaged Teaching Fellowship is sponsored by the Center for Community-Engaged Teaching and Research.
 By creating a fellowship through which a faculty member shares successful community-engaged teaching strategies, assists emerging community-engaged teachers, and disseminates his or her promising practices in the form of an academic product, we hope to:

 - Establish cohorts of Master Teachers with expertise in particular facets of community-engaged teaching,

 - Advance a form of mentorship between master and emerging community-engaged teachers, and

 - Enhance the quality of community-engaged learning experiences for Duquesne undergraduates.

 Each year, a theme is established within the call for applications that reflects an aspect of community-engaged teaching that needs to be strengthened at Duquesne.
 Faculty who have found strategies to address the challenges represented in the theme are encouraged to apply.
 By establishing a theme for each cohort, we are able to create a critical mass of Master Teachers who have a vehicle to share much-needed expertise in important aspects of community-engaged teaching.

 Students who have not been properly introduced to the rationale for community-engaged teaching; oriented to the history and culture of the community or environment in which they will be working; prepared for the community-based tasks they have been assigned; given opportunities to develop emerging levels of intercultural and intellectual humility; or equipped for the logistics of working in the community (such as taking public transportation) struggle to grasp the full benefit community- engaged learning experiences.